Meet the Storytellers

 Sydney Banks

-Sydney Banks is a junior studying Communication at the University of Tennessee at Chattanooga.
-She is an honors student in the Brock Scholars program, serves as the Sports Editor as well as a staff photographer for the University Echo, and is currently a marketing intern for the Institutional Advancement staff at the Hunter Museum of American Art.
-Through the tenderness of visual and written storytelling, Banks strives for her work to honor the narratives that often go unseen.
-This belief is reflected in her written pieces and creative media projects, as well as through her interests in journaling and photography.
+Sydney Banks is a communication student at the University of Tennessee at Chattanooga.
+She is a senior and an honors scholar in the Brock Scholars program, serves as the Editor-in-Chief of the University Echo, and is currently a marketing intern for the Southeast Industrial Development Association.
+Through the tenderness of visual and written storytelling, Banks strives to honor the narratives that often go unseen.
+This belief is reflected in her interests in journaling, photography, and making creative media projects.
 She also has a deep passion for music and often leads worship through guitar and vocals for Cru, a UTC campus ministry.
-After graduation, she intends to pursue a career in journalism or public relations to continue her passion for telling stories in a professional setting.
-To have your story told through her language or lens, contact her at hcc634@mocs.utc.edu.
+After graduation, she intends to pursue a career in public relations or journalism to continue her passion for telling stories professionally.
+To connect with Banks, contact her at hcc634@mocs.utc.edu

 Mackenzie Sweat